liss-h/single-gpu-passthrough/README.md

 ## Monitor Setup
 - Monitor 1 plugged into Vega 64
-- Monitor 2 plugged into a KVM switch that is plugged into both the Vega and HD 5450
+- Monitor 2 plugged into a KVM switch that is plugged into both the Vega and R5 240

 The reasoning behind this rather weird configuration is that I want to be able to access Linux even when the VM is booted, so only my primary Monitor